deadgittt/WEB-education/README.md

 # WEB
-There is my work on the web course in INMO
+There is my work on the web course in the ITMO University..